 East Sussex County Council Homes

-Children's establishments run by East Sussex County Council.
+Children's establishments run (at some time in their history) by East Sussex County Council.

 - St Nicholas Nursery, Beckworth

 - Hostel for Working Boys and Girls, 126 Dorset Road, Bexhill on Sea